Ayana Elizabeth Johnson

 She was an adjunct professor at New York University in the Department of Environmental Studies and previously worked for the U.S. Environmental Protection Agency, National Oceanic and Atmospheric Administration (NOAA).
-Johnson was a national co-director of partnerships for the inaugural March For Science in 2017.

 Early life and education

-She was born on August 23, 1980.
-She grew up in Brooklyn, New York.
+Johnson grew up in Brooklyn, New York as the daughter of a teacher/farmer and an architect/potter.
 In high school, she served in the Student Conservation Association, working on the Continental Divide Trail in the San Juan Mountains.

-Johnson earned a Bachelor of Arts degree in environmental science and public policy at Harvard University.
-In 2011, she earned a PhD in marine biology from Scripps Institution of Oceanography.
+Johnson earned a Bachelor of Arts degree in environmental science and public policy at Harvard University in 2002, where she was a friend of actress Tatyana Ali.
+In 2011, Johnson earned a PhD in marine biology from Scripps Institution of Oceanography at the University of California, San Diego.
 Her PhD research focused on understanding multi-disciplinary sustainable management approaches for coral reef resources, and her dissertation was entitled Fish, Fishing, Diving and the Management of Coral Reefs.

 For her research, Johnson was awarded a National Science Foundation (NSF) Graduate Research Fellowship, an NSF Integrative Graduate Education and Research Traineeship (IGERT) Fellowship, a Switzer Environmental Fellowship, and was a 2010–11 American Association of University Women fellow.
 In 2012, the fish trap she invented to reduce bycatch won the first Rare/National Geographic Solutions Search contest.